-I am currently 16 weeks pregnant and told my boss about the pregnancy about a month ago.
-The company has seen a reduction in clients and two weeks ago I received a letter announcing that my job (Office Manager) is considered for redundancy and the main reason is that it is a non-client facing role.
-I wrote back saying that this has always been the case and asking who is going to do my job and I was told that other team members would.
-Also I have been told that no other people are being considered even though they are not dealing with any clients and this is purely a cost-cutting measure.
+I am 16 weeks pregnant and told my boss about the pregnancy about a month ago.
+The company has seen a reduction in clients and two weeks ago I received a letter announcing that my job (Office Manager) is considered for redundancy and the main reason being I do not have a client facing role.
+I wrote back saying that this has always been the case and asking who is going to do my job and I was told that other team members.
+Also I have been told that I am the only one considered for redundancy and this is purely a cost-cutting measure.
 I feel that this is related to my pregnancy as tasks have been taken away from me and furthermore a temp has been hired and is doing some of them.
-Also team members are also asking other people to do some of my tasks (arrange travel, hotels, deal with expenses) and even though they say that this is a cost-cutting measure the spending has continued and furthermore they have applied for a Green Card visa for one team member and paid for the application.
-They only answered my questions at the end of the consultation leaving me with no option.
+Also team members are also asking other people to do some of my tasks (arranging travel, hotels, deal with expenses) and even though they say that this is a cost-cutting measure the spending has continued and furthermore they have applied for a Green Card visa for one team member and paid for the application.
+They only answered my questions at the end of the consultation, leaving me with no option of asking for more details.
 I would appreciate if you could advise if I can sue for unfair dismissal.
-I have been with the company for 1yr 9 months and the notice period finished exactly before the completion of my 2 years.
+I have been with the company just under two years and the notice period finished exactly before the completion of my two years.